kishor24/SQL_Projects/README.md

 # SQL_Projects
 Sql projects
-This is sample bike store database.
+This is Collection of SQL Queries.